 Environmental Health and Safety

-The WSU Health Sciences Spokane campus is tobacco free
+WSU Spokane is a tobacco free campus

 The tobacco-free policy applies to all campus grounds and state-owned vehicles and equipment.